teambit/docs/docs/environment/01-overview.md

 }
 ```

-This way, we set the environment [`@teambit/react`](TODO) for all components in the `components` directory and [`@teambit/node`](TODO) for all components in `helpers`.
+Using `variants` you set the environment [`@teambit/react`](TODO) for all components in the `components` directory and [`@teambit/node`](TODO) for all components in `helpers`.

-### Multiple environments in a workspace
+> **Multiple environments in a workspace**

-While a component may have a single environment, you may have several components, each with its own environment in the same workspace.
-Just have an environment defined and run the required operation.
-Bit's [workspace UI](TODO) even renders components from multiple environments.
-Even when you have multiple types of components, you only manage a single process for Bit's dev-server, while Bit does all the heavy-lifting of managing different environments.
+>
+> While a component may have a single environment, a workspace can manage multiple environments defined for different sets of components.

 ## How environments work?

-Each environment is an [aspect](TODO) which implements cross-cutting functions to run on components.
+Environments implement cross-cutting functions to run as tasks during the component's lifecycle.
 Such functions include:

 - Compilation.
 - Testing.